StamKavid/FinAgent/data/external/README.md

-__Time Series Analysis Using FRED Data: Macroeconomic Impact Study__

-ℹ️ This project is part of my research in macroeconomic trends analysis, exploring the impact of various factors on economic indicators using time series data from the Federal Reserve Economic Data (FRED) API.
+__US Macro-economic Indices Using FRED Data__

-Since the release of the FRED API, researchers and economists have gained unprecedented access to a wealth of economic data.
+ℹ️ Since the release of the FRED API, researchers and economists have gained unprecedented access to a wealth of economic data.
 This repository focuses on the systematic analysis of macroeconomic variables to understand their influence on economic indicators over time.
-By employing time series modeling techniques, we aim to decode the underlying patterns and relationships in the data.

 The core of this project is to preprocess the extensive datasets available in FRED and prepare them for time series analysis, which involves steps like data scraping via the API, resampling to different time frequencies, interpolation to fill missing values, and decomposition to identify trends and seasonal effects.